wpcorner/Weekly-Saving-Calculator/README.md

 ## Usage

-- After activation, use the shortcode [weekly_saving_calculator] to embed the savings calculator on any page or post.
-- Fill in the start date and start amount in the provided form.
-- Click the "Calculate" button to generate a comprehensive savings table and summary.
+Add the shortcode [weekly_saving_calculator] to the post or page where you want the calculator to appear.
+Users can input their start date and initial amount to calculate their weekly savings.

+## Installation

+1. Download the plugin as a .zip file
+2. Go to the WordPress admin dashboard
+3. Navigate to `Plugins` > `Add New`
+4. Search for 'Weekly Saving Calculator'
+5. Click `Install Now`
+6. Activate the plugin

+## License

+Weekly Saving Calculator is licensed under the GPL-2.0+ License.
+See the [LICENSE](http://www.gnu.org/licenses/gpl-2.0.txt) file for more information.

 ## FAQs